malto101/Basic_stm32_PCB/README.md

 - **USB Power:** The USB connector allows the board to be powered directly from a USB source, simplifying the power supply setup.

-- **JST Connector:** The JST connector provides a convenient interface for debugging and programming the STM32F4 MCU.
+- **JST Connector:** The JST connector provides a convenient interface for the STM32F4 MCU.

 - **SW Probing:** The integrated TC2030-NL connector facilitates Serial Wire debugging and probing, enabling efficient testing and development.